srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-For those cells where the target output is "0" (the incorrect targets) the resulting `error` will be negative, while for the one cell where the target output is "1" (the correct target) the error will be positive.
+For those cells where the target output is "0" (the incorrect targets) the resulting `error` will be negative, while for the one cell where the target output is "1" (the correct target) the `error` will be positive.

-In this way the weights of the connections towards the *incorrect* cells will be reduced, while the weights of the connections toward the *correct* cell will be increased.
+In this way the weights of the connections towards the *incorrect* cells will be reduced, while the weights of the connections towards the *correct* cell will be increased.

 ### Update Cell Weights